Cepheid Metallicity in the Leavitt Law (C-MetaLL) survey: IX. Metallicity dependence of Period-Wesenheit relations based on a homogeneous spectroscopic sample: Dataset

-Photometry in the Near Infrared (NIR) bands $J,H,K_s$ has been collected from the literature using intensity-averaged magnitudes from full light curves when possible.
-In particular, we have used the data by i) \citet{Bhardwaj2015} and \citet{Groenewegen2018} for 36 and 6 bright DCEPs, respectively; ii) \citet{Bhardwaj2024} data collected in the context of the C-MetaLL survey for an additional 61 stars (paper V of the series).
-For the remaining 187 stars, we had to rely on the single-epoch photometry from 2MASS survey \citep[][]{Skrutskie2006}, which has been used together with template light curves to estimate average magnitudes in the NIR bands.
-To this aim, we proceeded exactly as described in \citet{Ripepi2021a} and \citet{Trentin2024a}.
+Photometry in the NIR bands $J,H,K_s$ was collected from the literature using intensity-averaged magnitudes from full light curves when possible.
+In particular, we used the data by i) \citet{Bhardwaj2015} and \citet{Groenewegen2018} for 36 and 6 bright DCEPs, respectively; ii) \citet{Bhardwaj2024} data collected in the context of the C-MetaLL survey for an additional 61 stars (paper V of the series).
+For the remaining 187 stars, we had to rely on the single-epoch photometry from the 2MASS survey \citep[][]{Skrutskie2006}, which was used together with template light curves to estimate average magnitudes in the NIR bands.
+To this aim, we proceeded exactly as is described in \citet{Ripepi2021a} and \citet{Trentin2024a}.
 We recall that the periods and epochs of maximum light have been taken from $Gaia$ DR3 when available and from the ASAS-SN survey \citep[All-Sky Automated Survey for Supernovae][]{Shappee2014,Christy2023} for seven stars for which epochs were missing in $Gaia$ DR3.

-To calculate the Wesenheit magnitudes in the HST bands, we proceeded as in \citet{Trentin2024a}, i.e. we adopted the \citet{Riess2021} transformations between Johnson-Cousins $H,\,V\,,I$ and $F160W,\,F555W,\,F814W$ bands.
-In the following, to avoid confusion, we will call $cF160W,\,cF555W,\,cF814W$ the HST-like magnitudes obtained starting from ground-based data, where the "$c$" stands for "calculated".
+To calculate the Wesenheit magnitudes in the HST bands, we proceeded as in \citet{Trentin2024a}, i.e. we adopted the \citet{Riess2021} transformations between Johnson-Cousins $H,\,V\,,I$ and the $F160W,\,F555W,\,F814W$ bands.
+In the following, to avoid confusion, we call $cF160W,\,cF555W,\,cF814W$ the HST-like magnitudes obtained starting from ground-based data, where the ‘$c$’ stands for ‘calculated’.
 The same prefix will be applied to the Wesenheit magnitudes obtained with these data (see Table~\ref{tab:wesenheit}).
 To verify the reliability of the calculated HST magnitudes, we carried out a test which is described in detail in Appendix~\ref{sect:appendix_comparison_HST_mag}.
 As a result, we find that apart from some scattering, the calculated HST magnitudes (and Wesenheit functions) do not present any relevant systematic difference with the native HST photometry.

 The adopted photometry is listed in Table~\ref{tab:data}, where different labels point to the sources of the distinct values.
 We note that, although the spectroscopy used in this paper is fully homogeneous, as is shown in this section, the photometry is not yet.
 The analysis of a fully homogeneous sub-sample of C-MetaLL data can be found in \citet{Bhardwaj2024}.